Cmdpro/Data-Essence/modchanges.md

 ## Midgame - Lunar Update
 ### Additions
 - Added Ecliptrum, a new alloy more receptive to this new Essence type
-- Enabled Lunar Essence Wires, Nodes, and Batteries
+- Enabled Lunar Essence Wires, Nodes, Bombs, and Batteries

 ### Changes
 - Conductance Rods' manual crafting recipe is less expensive